 - Blend together the mango, yogurt, milk, and vanilla until smooth.

-- Pour into a bowl, and decorate with the strawberry for cheeks and make eyes and nose out of chia seeds.
+- Pour into a cup, and decorate with the strawberry for cheeks and make eyes and nose out of chia seeds.
 You can even use a plastic green spoon for the pumpkin stem!

 How to Encourage Your Kids to Stay Healthy this Halloween